hepulido/final-portfolio-template/README.md

 # Final Portfolio

-This repository is a collection of some of my key learnings during my 2023 - 2024 apprenticeship at COMPANY_HERE.
+This repository is a collection of some of my key learnings during my 2023 - 2024 apprenticeship at American Express.

 ## Overview of Apprenticeship
 - American Express - Multiverse